contractpendev/contractpen-work-client/README.md

 Cicero project is a Accord Project library, the purpose of this client contractpen_node_client is to allow a ContractPen.com Contracts data to be deployed to a Cicero NodeJS project.

 To run On Windows to deploy a ContractPen contract to a Cicero folder.
-This first parameter is the GUID of the contract at ContractPen.
+This first parameter is the GUID of the contract at ContractPen, you can find that in the URL of the contract itself.
 There is a run.bat batch file.

 run deploy 7e472861-4420-4c24-8728-6144201c241d cicerofolder